searchkit/searchkit/docs/components/navigation/menu.md

 ```

 ## Overriding Filter Option Component
-If you want to tweak the markup for a menu option, you can use the `itemComponent` prop and pass in a new functional component to be used to render each option.
+If you want to tweak the markup for a menu option, you can use the `itemComponent` prop and pass in a new react component to be used to render each option.

 ```jsx